voxmedia/iframe-client/README.md

 #### `cli.listen()`

 Starts the client listening for incoming messages.
 Call this once after registering all message handlers.
+Returns the client instance to support method chaining.

 #### `cli.post(target, message, [value])`